alanda-io/alanda/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.
 -->

-# alternatives Considered
+# Alternatives considered
 <!--
 Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.
 -->

-# Additional Context
+# Additional context
 <!--
 Add any other context or screenshots about the feature request here.
 -->